More troubling research is coming to light concerning the disparity between personnel security ideas and reality.

 10. Eligibility Check

-Imagine having ALL these ten checks completed in three days, for less than $300?
+Imagine having ALL these ten checks completed in three days?

 How?
 By outsourcing your vetting to vetting professionals.